Ccode-archives/Seek/README.md

 # Seek
-a language written in java (WIP because there is no binary executor yet)
+A language written in java (WIP no syntax checker)
 # planned features
  * low size binaries:
 Current binary size of hello world in different langs: